Ask me how you can use your out of network benefits.

+I'm licenced to practice psychotherapy in Texas and California.
 In terms of providing therapy to residents of other US states, the key issue is the law of the state in which the client lives.
 While there are currently no applicable federal or state laws explicitly regulating or prohibiting teletherapy across state lines, every state in the US has its own specific laws regulating the practice of psychotherapy.

 See above FAQ for an explanation about the differences between Coaching and Psychotherapy.